narslan/chessnut/README.md

 3. See the warning.
 ### Warning
 The web interface doesn't close Websocket connections if you navigate between pages, many dangling websocket connection will be created accordingly.
 That is stupid.
 The reason for that is, navigation and connection instantination are far seperate from each other.
-I'm looking for a work around.
+I'm looking for a workaround.

 ### Build ui
 ```sh